Will Medicare Help Pay for My Medical Expenses in a Car Accident?

 What other medical expenses for car accident injuries are covered by Medicare?

-In general, any medically necessary treatment your doctor recommends for your car accident injuries are covered under Original Medicare (Part A and Part B).
+In general, any medically necessary treatment your doctor recommends for your car accident injuries is covered under Original Medicare (Part A and Part B).
 Specific benefits include:

 - Outpatient physical and occupational therapy for car accident injuries is generally covered under Medicare Part B, up to the therapy cap limit.
-In 2017, the limit was $1,980 for physical therapy and speech-language therapy combined, and $1,980 for occupational therapy.
-In some cases, you may be approved for up to $3,700 for physical therapy and $3,700 for occupational therapy if you qualify for an exception.
+In 2019, the limit is $2,040 for physical therapy and speech-language therapy combined, and $2,040 for occupational therapy.
 Your Medicare Part B deductible and coinsurance amounts apply.